 \section{Subsonic turbulence}

-Turbulence is ubiquitous across physical scales and is especially relevant in astrophysics, where it plays a major role in chemical mixing, stellar collapse, and supernova explosions among others.
-High-resolution simulations of turbulence are delicate: they are long and computationally expensive, and accuracy must be maintained over many timesteps.
+Turbulence is ubiquitous across physical scales and is especially relevant in astrophysics, where it plays a major role in chemical mixing, stellar collapse, and supernova explosions, among other phenomena.
+High-resolution simulations of turbulence must be approached with care, as they are long and computationally expensive, with an adequate level of accuracy that must be maintained over many time steps.
 Subsonic turbulence is particularly demanding: even small accumulations of numerical error or a modest excess of dissipation can suppress the development of a faithful inertial range (i.e., the Kolmogorov cascade down to the dissipation scale).
-This has long challenged SPH, which historically lagged behind Eulerian methods at low Mach numbers, until recently.
+This has long challenged SPH approaches, which historically lagged behind Eulerian methods at low Mach numbers until recently.

-Modern implementations that combine accurate gradient estimators, generalized volume elements, pairing-resistant kernels, and tighter AV control have now achieved Eulerian-quality results \citep{cabezon2025}.
+Since the Reynolds number in SPH with standard AV scales roughly as $\mathrm{Re} \propto \mathcal{M}$ at fixed resolution \cite{price12}, minimizing residual AV in smooth subsonic regions is essential to sustain an inertial range.
+Modern SPH implementations that combine accurate gradient estimators, generalized volume elements, pairing-resistant kernels, and tighter dissipation control have now achieved Eulerian-quality results \citep{cabezon2025}.

 The simulation of subsonic turbulence presents an inverted dissipation problem relative to the previous tests in this work.
 In shocks, disks, and hydrodynamical instabilities, dissipation is driven primarily by strong compression and large velocity gradients.
 In contrast, subsonic turbulence is limited by the background numerical dissipation floor: if this baseline dissipation is even slightly too high, the energy cascade is prematurely damped, and the inertial range collapses.
 To mitigate spurious triggering by small-scale particle noise, it is therefore necessary to control the amplitude of the dissipation.
-To this end, we reuse the Balsara coefficients (already employed to modulate the SLR terms) to multiply the linear part of the AV, clamped from below by a floor $\mathcal F$:
+To this end, we reuse the Balsara coefficients (already employed to modulate the SLR terms) to multiply the linear part of the AV, clamped from below by a floor, $\mathcal F$,